Blackridge Film

 1. Fragment retention.
 The adhesive bonds the film to every fragment at the molecular level.
 In blast and impact testing, filmed glass that fully cracks still holds together as a single sheet rather than dispersing shards across the room.

 2. Dwell time.
 A filmed pane takes significantly longer to penetrate than bare glass.
-In forced-entry testing, the increase in breach time is measured in minutes, not seconds — which matters both for storm debris at low velocity and for active security threats.
+In forced-entry testing, the increase in breach time is measured in minutes, not seconds.
+Which matters both for storm debris at low velocity and for active security threats.

 3. Pressure equalization.
 Because the film keeps the cracked pane largely intact, the structural envelope stays closed longer.
 Wind pressure inside the building is delayed, which protects the roof structure.